 SECTION 1.1.
 The purpose of this policy is to provide a process for employees or applicants to reach solutions to problems, disputes, or controversies at the lowest administrative level, as fairly and as expeditiously as possible.
 SECTION 1.2.
 This policy also addresses employees or applicants who allege discrimination or harassment on the basis of age, gender, race, color, religion, national origin, disability, or any other basis expressly prohibited by law.
 SECTION 2.
 Definitions

 SECTION 2.1.
 Complaint - A complaint means any claim or grievance by an employee who is affected in his or her employment relationship by an alleged violation of applicable statutes, policies, rules, regulations, or written agreements with which the Board is required to comply.
 In accordance with this policy, a complaint may also be filed by a job applicant.
 SECTION 2.2.
 Employee - Employee shall mean any person hired by the Board to perform services either full or part-time.
 SECTION 2.3.
 Days - Days shall mean working days exclusive of Saturday, Sunday, or official holidays unless otherwise noted.
 SECTION 2.4.
 School Leader - Employee possessing that degree of administrative authority.
 SECTION 2.5.
 Parties in Interest - Any persons involved in the processing and investigation of the complaint.
 SECTION 2.6.
-Complaint File - A file maintained by the (School leader or other title) containing documents relevant to the complaint.
+Complaint File - A file maintained by the Executive Director containing documents relevant to the complaint.
 This shall be separate from the personnel file and shall be open to parties in interest only.
 SECTION 2.7.
-Board - The Governing Board of (charter school name).
+Board - The Governing Board of The Leadership School.

 SECTION 2.8.
 Notification - Means delivery in person to the party entitled to notification, or deposit in the United States Mail, certified mail, return receipt requested, to the last known address of the party notified.